Amaimersion/google-docs-utils/README.md

 None

 **Returns**

 An element containing
 ```
 {
   text: [] /*An array of strings, each string is a line in the document.
 Means the number of strings is the number of lines in the document*/
-  selectedText /* Contains the selected text, if no text is selected it is an empty string */
   caret: {
     index /* index of the caret in the document */
     lineIndex /* index of the caret on the current line */